Hawk-Eye's vision extends to soccer and beyond

 FIFA used a GoalControl system during the Confederations Cup in Brazil in June, leaving the Germans well placed to win the contract for next year's World Cup.

-Hawk-Eye is now working with Dutch soccer authorities to take technology in soccer a step further with a full-blown trial of video refereeing.
+Hawk-Eye is now working with Dutch football authorities to take technology in football a step further with a full-blown trial of video refereeing.

 The concept has been used for several years in sports such as rugby union and American football; Hawk-Eye aims to reduce the reliance on TV broadcast output to come up with quicker and clearer answers.